-

 - --------

-- During the "blue period" in
+- During the "blue

-arrived on his first journey to France in the autumn of 1899 (or 1900).
+recently arrived on his first journey to France in the autumn of 1899

-- The Glass of Beer- Portrait of Jamie Sabartés, by Pablo Picasso, 81.5 x 66cm, oil on canvas, 1901,
+- The Glass of Beer- Portrait of

-Pushkin Museum, Moscow.
+x 66cm, oil on canvas, 1901, Pushkin Museum, Moscow.

-- from page 124, Wilhelm Boech/Jamie Sabartés
+- from page 124, Wilhelm

-book.
-"Sabartés has told us how
+Boech/Jamie Sabartés book.
+"Sabartés has

-in the Café La Lorraine near the Musée Cluny, Sabartés
+for his friends in the Café La Lorraine near the Musée Cluny, Sabartés

-fell into a reverie, from which he was suddenly aroused by the voices of
+fell into a reverie, from which he was suddenly aroused by the voices

-describes as "the specter of his solitude".
+Sabartés describes as "the specter of his solitude".

 -